 TRIA Physical Therapy is dedicated to helping patient of all ages.
 Including children who are looking to get back into a sport or activity after an injury.
 Ann Doda, PT, DPT, part of the TRIA Kids Pediatric Orthopedic Program talks about pediatric physical therapy at TRIA.

 At what age can a child begin physical therapy?

 At TRIA Physical Therapy Clinic, we focus primarily on orthopedic injuries.
 Typically the youngest patient we would see is around five years of age.
 If a child needs more extensive physical therapy for a neuromuscular or developmental condition, a traditional pediatric physical clinic would be more appropriate.

 What age range is considered a patient considered a pediatric patient?

 A pediatric age range is hard to pinpoint.
 We base our treatments on the individual’s needs.
 Some children may like a more traditional therapy program with exercises and others may need more of a play or game based approach to ensure compliance with home exercises.

-How does one know if their child needs physical therapy?
+How do you know if your child needs physical therapy?

 Typically, parents take their child to their pediatrician or one of our providers at TRIA for an initial assessment and then are referred to physical therapy from there.
-Children and adults can see a physical therapist without a physician referral in the state of MN.
+Children and adults can see a physical therapist without a physician referral in the state of Minnesota.